sprinkler/rainmachine-developer-resources/api-javascript/README.md

 This is a implementation of RainMachine REST API in javascript.
 RainMachine REST API documentation is available here: http://docs.rainmachine.apiary.io/
 This implementation is used on https://github.com/sprinkler/rainmachine-web-ui.
-A simple example usage can be found on index.html.
+A simple example usage can be found on index.html, which uses apiary.io mock server.
+If you wish to run directly on a RainMachine device edit js/rainmachine-api-v4.js and modify host and port variables to point to your desired RainMachine (either local ip or remote access through my.rainmachine.com).

 #Available functions
 You can use the functions below by either synchronous method: APISync.getApiVer() or aynchronously: APIAsync.getApiVer().then()